dcavusoglu/dcavusoglu/README.md

 - 👋 Hi, I’m @dcavusoglu
 - 👀 For over 11 years, I've been an English teacher.
-I’m interested in frontend development.
+I’m interested in fullstack development.
 - 🌱 I’m currently learning css and javascript to build responsive web sites.
-- 💞️ I’m looking to collaborate on how to create and complete projects.
+- 💞️ I’m looking to collaborate on new projects.
 - 📫 Send me an email to contact!

 <!---